Team Solutions Group Master Services Agreement

 14. Interest; Collections; Attorney Fees

 If Client fails to make payment for any services or items purchased, and such failure continues for fifteen (15) days, interest shall accrue on any amount due at the rate of twelve percent (12%) per annum until paid.
 In the event collection processes are instituted to collect any amounts due from Client, Client shall pay the costs of collection plus reasonable attorney fees.
-If a collection action is initiated by either party or if MSP has to defend any action by Client, MSP is entitled to its reasonable attorney fees and expenses to be paid by Client.
+If a collection action is initiated by either party or if TSG has to defend any action by Client, TSG is entitled to its reasonable attorney fees and expenses to be paid by Client.

 15. Assignment